hnucamendi/codingCheatSheet/JavaScript/README.md

 ];
 ```

-These methods are useful to because it allows us to write less code, and get a lot done.
-But since we are writing less code and using a predefine method, using too many methods creates a lot of abstraction.
+These methods are useful because it allows us to write less code, and get a lot done.
+But since we are writing less code and using a predefined method, using too many methods creates a lot of abstraction.
 Sometimes this can be bad for beginner programmers.
 Abstraction is covered [here](#abstraction)

 # Classes